 Waubetek Business Development Corporation has resources to support community and economic development officers in drafting business plans, marketing plans, environmental screening, and many other resources.

-This Government of Newfoundland and Labrador webpage offers detailed modules to enhance skills related to economic and community development planning, development, and implementation.
+This Government of Newfoundland and Labrador offers resources for Community Capacity Building and Regional Economic Development, with detailed modules to enhance skills related to economic and community development planning, development, and implementation.
 It contains modules on strategy and planning (strategic planning, proposal writing, project management, opportunity identification, and opportunity management), relationship building (public participation, conflict management, and group dynamics), organizational skills management (organizational governance, board orientation, meeting management, leadership and motivation, interpersonal communications, communications planning, risk management, and financial management), and co-operative development (basics of co-operatives, and co-operatives and the community development process).